Aoife Colvill

-Aoife Colvill (born 26 December 2000) is an Irish Australian football forward, who plays for Standard Liège of the Belgian Women's Super League and for the Republic of Ireland women's national football team.
+Aoife Colvill (born 26 December 2000) is a footballer who plays as a forward for Scottish Women's Premier League club Hibernian.
+Born in Australia, she plays for the Republic of Ireland national team.

 Club career

 During the 2018 season, playing for Canberra United Academy, she finished as the highest scorer in the Capital Football's Premier League, scoring 42 goals in 19 games.
 That year, she would also make a handful of appearances for Canberra United in the W-League.

-In 2020, she left Australia to move to Scotland, signing a two-year contract with Glasgow City in SWPL after a three-month trial.
+In 2020, she left Australia to move to Scotland, signing a two-year contract with Scottish Women's Premier League 1 (SWPL 1) club Glasgow City in SWPL after a three-month trial.
 She was part of the Glasgow squad that became the first Scottish club in history to qualify for the UEFA Women's Champions League quarter-finals in 2020.
 In April 2022 Colville underwent surgery for an anterior cruciate ligament injury.
+Following the end of the 2023–24 season, Colvill was released by Glasgow City.

+In July 2024, Colvill signed for Belgian Women's Super League (Belgian WSL) club Standard Liège.